VolkanSah/GPT-Security-Best-Practices/README.md

 /v1/embeddings | text-embedding-ada-002, text-search-ada-doc-001, text-search-ada-query-001, text-search-babbage-doc-001, text-search-babbage-query-001, text-search-curie-doc-001, text-search-curie-query-001, text-search-davinci-doc-001, text-search-davinci-query-001
 /v1/moderations | text-moderation-latest, text-moderation-stable

+### Cost
-Cost: Different endpoints have varying costs per token or per request.
+Different endpoints have varying costs per token or per request.
 Choose an endpoint that fits within your budget.

+### Performance
-Performance: Some endpoints offer faster response times, while others are more suited for heavy-duty tasks.
+Some endpoints offer faster response times, while others are more suited for heavy-duty tasks.
 Consider the performance needs of your application when selecting an endpoint.

+### Specific Use Case
-Specific Use Case: Each endpoint has its own strengths and weaknesses.
+Each endpoint has its own strengths and weaknesses.
 Evaluate the unique requirements of your application and choose the endpoint that best meets those needs.

 ## Code Example
-an example of how to use the /v1/chat/completions endpoint with the gpt-3.5-turbo model in a web application.
+An example of how to use the /v1/chat/completions endpoint with the gpt-3.5-turbo model in a web application.

 Update the $request_url in your back-end PHP script: